philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/wordpress.md

 than requesting it from the WordPress server, the browser requests it from Google Cloud Storage
 2. requests for images and other static content will be handled directly by Google Cloud Storage distributing your content around the world and caching the data close to your readers.
-Static content will be delivered quickly
+Static content will be delivered quickly.

 <hr>

 ### 2.2 Digging into the database
 The most popular open source database is MySQL.
-In the early days of cloud computing, the standard way to turn on a database like MySQL was to create a virtual machine, install the MySQL binary package, and manage that virtual machine like any regular server.
+In the early days of cloud computing, the standard way to turn on a database like MySQL was to create a virtual machine, install MySQL, and manage that virtual machine like any regular server.

-Cloud providers noticed that databases all seemed to follow this same pattern and started offering managed database services, where you don’t have to configure the virtual machine yourself but instead turn on a managed virtual machine running a specific binary.
+Cloud providers noticed that databases all seemed to follow this same pattern and started offering managed database services - where you don’t have to configure the virtual machine yourself but instead turn on a managed virtual machine running a specific binary.